 This might require negotiating requirements changes with the customer.
 The changes might also require involvement by the sales teams and product managers to get alignment on the requirements.
 The customer might need incentives, such as discounts, to agree to the changes.

-A related pattern [pattern to be written] is a circular story-writing exercise reported at one company employing InnerSource.
+A related challenge (and possible new pattern) is a circular story-writing exercise reported at one company employing InnerSource.
+In short: